General Course Information

 MSOS Training Personnel

 Amanda has been a registered nurse and professional sailor for 20 years.
-She’s from a family of active sailors and has sailed extensively sailed herself, covering 60000 nm at sea.
+She’s from a family of active sailors and has sailed extensively herself, covering 60000 nm at sea.
 She has nursed in the Outback with flying doctors, in refugee camps and offshore on oil rigs.
 She has also been the medic on multiple sailing races, the Sydney Hobart, the Fastnet, and the Rolex 600 amongst them.

 Amanda has a master’s degree in Marine and International Medicine, and has worked widely with a number of yacht racing campaigns around the world.